 The 911 is an infamously curvacious car, and the shaping here is spot on, especially for classic bug-eye headlights, thanks to the artful integration of a few Technic elements.
 Unfortunately, these Technic pieces are just a tiny shade of green different than the rest of the car, at least on our review model, but that doesn’t detract from the smooth flow of the car’s lines.

-The car is a stud a little bit out of proportion lengthwise, coming in longer than it should.
+The car is a little bit out of proportion lengthwise, coming in about a stud longer than it should.
 The final result gives it the silhouette of a more modern 911 than the tiny proportions of the early models.

 The ludicrously huge “whale tail” spoiler is iconic to the older generations of Turbos, and looks excellent here, even managing to get the two-toned effect of a black lip around a body-color center.
 While we haven’t been able to confirm it, we’d guess that the license plate is the model designer’s birthday or a similarly significant date.
 The single exhaust pipe is a great use for the new espresso filter element.
 (And much to my chagrin, I applied the rear window stickers upside down.
 No, it’s not a sunroof!)One key difference from the real-life model is the wheels, which lack the distinctive black hubs.
 The grey LEGO hubs also protrude beyond the rubber, which has the odd effect of making this well-bred German machine look like a tuner with stance.
 The headlights and black grille also give the car a bit of a froggish look, but that can’t all be blamed on the LEGO model.Much as the Turbo 3.0 had heralded a sea change in 1975 with a move from naturally aspirated engines, so too the 2017 911 RSR breaks significant new ground.
 This sleek car is the first Porsche to bear the 911 name and not feature a rear-mounted engine.
 After more than 50 years, the designers at Porsche have moved the engine in front of the rear axle to create a mid-engined 911, and after racking up multiple wins in its first year, it’s hard to argue with the results.